-Scroll through the numbered photos above to see different packs.
+Scroll through the numbered photos above to see the different packs and pallets on offer.
 Click on the black triangle at the end of each 8 pictures, to see 8 more photos!

-Grade: Grade 2/3 unused rejects.
-Roughly about 1-2 year old.
-They are the mixed bag residue of a mixture of different sizes of French and Canadian oak railway sleepers that we import, that have been rejected as seconds.
-SEE NUMBERED PHOTOS OF THE VARIOUS PACKS
+Grade: Grade 2/3 unused or reject oak railway sleepers and offcuts.
+Most are about 1-2 year old, although some pieces will be much older.
+They are the mixed bag residue of different sizes of French and Canadian oak railway sleepers that we import, that have been rejected as seconds or offcuts.
+SEE NUMBERED PHOTOS ABOVE OF THE VARIOUS PACKS THAT ARE LISTED BELOW

 Colour: Mainly silver grey on the outside.
 Various lighter shades of oak on the inside, when cut or planed.

-Weight: Individual pieces weighing between 50kg - 95kg approx.
+Weight: Individual railway sleepers can weigh between 50kg - 95kg approx.

-Description: Bargain packs of older unused oak railway sleepers that have been put on one side with potential cracks, imperfections, twists, rot or insect holes .
+Description: Bargain packs and pallets of older unused oak railway sleepers and offcuts that have been put on one side with potential cracks, imperfections, twists, rot or insect holes .
 We have banded together those of a similar'ish size, and sell them as a mixed bag bundle.
-SEE NUMBERED PHOTOS of INDIVIDUAL PACKS
+SEE NUMBERED PHOTOS ABOVE of INDIVIDUAL PACKS

 Cutting: Oak is a hardwood railway sleeper that you would not want to cut too many of by hand, unless you were in training for an Iron Man competition.
 You'll need a circular saw / chainsaw or powered saw to cut these railway sleepers.
 Start off with a new or sharpened blade, and be prepared to re-sharpen.

-Attaching / Fixing: Timberlok screws can successfully be used to fasten these railway sleepers together, although you will definitely need to pre-drill first.
+Attaching / Fixing: Timberlok screws can successfully be used to fasten these oak railway sleepers together, although you will definitely need to pre-drill first.
 Make sure the drill is particularly powerful.
-This timber is tough!
+Oak timber can be pretty tough!

 Size: IMPORTANT.
-All sizes below are approximate.
-That means that although a reject pack of railway sleepers is described as 2600mm in length, depth or width it may in fact be several centimetres longer or shorter, thicker or thinner.
-This is due to the fact that when sawmills cut railway sleepers, they don't see them as having to be milimetre accurate in dimension.
+All sizes below are approximate, especially with pallets of offcuts.
+That means that although a reject pack of railway sleepers is described as 2600mm in length, depth or width it may in fact be quite a few centimetres longer or shorter, thicker or thinner.
+This is partly due to the fact that when sawmills cut railway sleepers, they don't see them as having to be centimetre accurate in dimension.
 As it happens, most landscaping projects have an element of flexibility or tolerance in them and can cope with this.
 If your project needs exact accuracy in length, width or depth, then you may to cut them to your precise specifications yourself, or think of using a different product.

-These bargain packs are the rejects from batches of unused oak railway sleepers that we have imported in the last year or so.
-Obviously these reject 'mixed bag' sleepers are more weathered, cracked, bowed or imperfect than their grade 1 relatives, yet should still be usable for outside landscaping, steps, raised beds, decking, aquatics etc.. as well as internal furniture, lintels, woodturning etc..
+These bargain packs are the rejects and offcuts from batches of unused oak railway sleepers that we have imported in the last year or so.
+Obviously these reject 'mixed bag' sleepers are more weathered, cracked, bowed or imperfect than their grade 1 relatives, yet should still be usable for all sorts of projects including landscaping, steps, raised beds, decking, aquatics etc.. as well as internal furniture, lintels, woodturning etc..
 Some of them are major weight, so plan for lots of help !
 Pretty durable.
-SEE NUMBERED PHOTOS OF REJECT PACKS
+SEE NUMBERED PHOTOS ABOVE OF REJECT PACKS

 You have two options, depending on which delivery option you chose at the checkout stage online, or when you telephone the office.